omeka/omeka-s-enduser/docs/admin/users.md

 - Full privileges (create, edit, delete) of item, item sets, media, resource templates.
 - Full power over all sites, including adding users, changing navigation and themes, using site-specific module utilities, and editing resources.
-- Can create users at lower levels (editor, researcher, author, or reviewer).
-Cannot create other Supervisors or Global Admins.
+- Create, edit, and delete users at lower levels; cannot create other Supervisors or Global Admins.
 - Use active modules that appear under the Modules sidebar category (such as CSV Import).
 - View-only privileges for modules in the Admin > Modules tab.
 - View-only privileges for vocabularies.